 Back to top

-Were you arrested in South Florida for any kind of alleged cannabis-related crime?
+Were you arrested in Miami-Dade County, FL, for any kind of alleged cannabis-related crime?
 Do not say anything to authorities until you have contacted Hubbs Law.

 or complete an online contact form to schedule a free initial consultation that will let our lawyer review your case and discuss your legal options.